 Red Trillium Gardens is a native plant nursery in Lunenburg, MA.
-We are now closed for the season and will reopen May 4, 2025.
+Buy plants here.

 Recent Posts